Home - The Urbanist

 The Urbanist.
 The Urbanist serves to examine and influence urban policies..

 Read Theurbanist.org news digest here: view the latest The Urbanist articles and content updates right away or get to their most visited pages.
-Theurbanist.org belongs to a large group of moderately popular websites, with around 119K visitors from all over the world monthly.
-It seems that The Urbanist content is notably popular in USA, as 33.8% of all users (40K visits per month) come from this country.
+Theurbanist.org belongs to a group of fairly successful websites, with more than 120K visitors from all over the world monthly.
+It seems that The Urbanist content is notably popular in USA, as 34.1% of all users (41K visits per month) come from this country.
 We haven’t detected security issues or inappropriate content on Theurbanist.org and thus you can safely use it.
 Theurbanist.org is hosted with DigitalOcean, LLC (United States) and its basic language is English.

 -